PunkyIANG/design-document/ded-inside/doc.md

 Main mechanics:

 - dead cells like slasher fighting,
-- one location, one spawn point,
+- labyrinth-like location, one spawn point,
 - player loses all items on death,
-- focus on speedrunning and player skill growth,
+- focus on speedrunning and player skill/knowledge growth,
 - lots of secrets & shortcuts,
+- in the end, each build would look like a path in the labyrinth,

 Stretch goals: